DiegoVargas0813/FoodBankAttendance/README.md

 - Never commit `.env` files or secrets.
 - Use exact CORS origins (avoid `*` in production).
 - Use HTTPS and strong JWT secrets.
-- Use a persistent store (Redis) for rate-limiters in multi-instance deployments.
 - Use a secrets manager for production credentials.

----
+- Use Redis or another shared store for rate-limiters in multi-instance deployments.
+- Prefer invite-based admin onboarding; keep manual DB seed as an emergency bootstrap method.